 After Disney and George Lucas revealed that the media conglomerate would be purchasing Lucas' biggest franchise, one ambitious fan made an excellent Disney/Star Wars mashup video.
 We're not sure if this guy is thrilled or terrified by the idea of Disney-made Star Wars movies, but this is definitely a great supercut.

 Not every amazing Star Wars-themed video relies on a dozen hours of footage and a skilled video editor.
 This ragtime piano duet makes us think the house band at the Mos Eisley Cantina could have found regular work playing in prohibition-era speakeasies.
 Ya know, if they lived on Earth.

 7. Star Wars Flashmob

 It is one thing to organize a flashmob that consists of a bunch of people dancing and wearing the same color of shirt.
 It is quite another thing to hide a concert harp, several french horns, and a stand-up bass in a busy town square, but of course the Germans have found a way to make it happen.
 Check out the WDR Radio Orchestra surprising passersby in Cologne with one of our favorite John Williams' songs.

 While Seth Green and the guys at Robot Chicken are professionals, they are also definitely hardcore Star Wars fans, and the Star Wars bits are some of our favorite parts of the show.

 5. Star Wars According to a 3 Year Old

 The next video on the list combines great interwebs videos and amazing parenting.
 When this three-year-old describes the plot of Episode IV it's clear that she's seen it more than a couple of times, which means she has some really great parents who have instilled in her the importance of the original trilogy.
-And she makes some very astute observations — 3PO does always worry!
+And she makes some very astute observations — C3PO (AKA "the shiny guy") does always worry!
 So true, little girl.
 So true.